jax-parker/suffolk-sailing-club/README.md

 ### Acknowledgements

 I'd like to thank my mentor Ronan McClelland for his guidance throughout my project.<br>
-Thanks to family and friends who tested the site on iPhones, Samsung and Firefox as I don't own a Mac.<br>
+Thanks to family and friends who tested the site on iPhones, Samsung and tablets.<br>